python/cpython/Doc/library/tarfile.rst

 Here is an incomplete list of things to consider:

-* Extract to a new empty directory, to prevent e.g. exploiting pre-existing links, and to make it easier to clean up after a failed extraction.
+* Extract to a :func:`new temporary directory <tempfile.mkdtemp>`
+  to prevent e.g. exploiting pre-existing links, and to make it easier to clean up after a failed extraction.
 * When working with untrusted data, use external (e.g. OS-level) limits on ·disk, memory and CPU usage.
 * Check filenames against an allow-list of characters (to filter out control characters, confusables, foreign path separators, etc.).
-* Check that filenames have expected extensions (discouraging files that execute when you “click on them”, or extension-less files like Windows special device names),
+* Check that filenames have expected extensions (discouraging files that execute when you “click on them”, or extension-less files like Windows special device names).
 * Limit the number of extracted files, total size of extracted data, filename length (including symlink length), and size of individual files.
 * Check for files that would be shadowed on case-insensitive filesystems.

 Also note that:

-* Tar files often contain multiple versions of the same file.
+* Tar files may contain multiple versions of the same file.
   Later ones are expected to overwrite any earlier ones.
   This feature is crucial to allow updating tape archives, but can be abused maliciously.